Criminal Defense

 What to Do After Being Accused of a Crime in Texas

-The actions you take after you are accused of a crime are crucial to the outcome of your criminal case in Fort Worth.
+The actions you take after you are accused of a crime are crucial to the outcome of your criminal case in Tarrant County.
 Here are some steps to consider after being accused of criminal charges in the state of Texas:

 • Know Your Rights.
 If you have been accused of criminal charges, you may have to deal with the police.
 Police officers might come to search your house and arrest you.
 In the event this happens, remember your right to a criminal defense attorney .
 The best step to take after being arrested is to remain quiet as anything you say could be used against you in your criminal proceeding.